 Renovating your home can be a lot of fun.
 But don’t expect your standard home insurance policy to cover you if there is damage to your home while you’re doing construction.

-So if you’re planning to remodel your home, you should look into what’s called a builder’s risk policy (also known as a “course of construction” policy).
+So if you’re planning to remodel your home, look into what’s called a builder’s risk policy (also known as a “course of construction” policy).
 The coverage generally protects a home from damage during the construction process, including damage from wind and rain, or even theft.

-But if you’re hiring a contractor, also be sure that they are licensed for any liability they may cause.
+But if you’re hiring a contractor, also be sure they are licensed for any liability they may cause.

 You should also notify your insurance agent of what type of work you are having done.
 If there is no record of new construction to your home, and get served with a lawsuit, your insurance can’t cover for you.